Lagarde (winery)

 Lagarde or Bodega Lagarde is a family-owned winery located in the Luján de Cuyo Department located in the west of the Mendoza Province, Argentina and was founded in 1897.
 Lagarde consists of five Mendoza vineyards and is currently owned and managed by the Pescarmona family.
-The winery is currently run by the third generation Pescarmonas: Sofia Pescarmona and Lucila Pescarmona, with Juan Roby Stordeur as the winemaker since 2002.
+The winery is currently run by the third generation Pescarmonas: Sofía Pescarmona and Lucila Pescarmona, with Juan Roby Stordeur as the winemaker since 2002.

 Lagarde was ranked 5th Best Winery in the World by Forbes in 2025.

 History

-Artillery Capitan Don Jose Angel Pereira founded Lagarde in 1897 after a military campaign in the Mendoza region.
+Artillery Captain José Ángel Pereira founded Lagarde in 1897 after a military campaign in the Mendoza region.
 He planted both Malbec and Cabernet Franc varietals.
 Some of his original vines still produce grapes for the Lagarde Malbec.
-When the great grandchild of Jose Angel had no heirs to take control of Lagarde, he decided to pass on the vineyard to his close friend, Luis Menotti Pescarmona in 1969.
+When the great grandchild of José Ángel had no heirs to take control of Lagarde, he decided to pass on the vineyard to his close friend, Luis Menotti Pescarmona in 1969.
 Under Pescarmona ownership, the winery has acquired 4 additional vineyards and introduce multiple new varietals.

 Pescarmona Sisters

-Sofia and Lucila Pescarmona are considered to be part of the new generation of women in the winemaking world in Argentina, together with Susana Balbo and Laura Catena, among others.
+Sofía and Lucila Pescarmona are considered to be part of the new generation of women in the winemaking world in Argentina, together with Susana Balbo and Laura Catena, among others.
 Both sister's obtained their MBA at IAE Business School in 1991 and 2011 respectively.
 They are considered to be part of a new generation of thriving young women managing Argentine wineries to a new frontier.

-Sofia has managed the vineyard since 2001 and has helped the transformation of the old Lagarde into a new a modern facility.
+Sofía has managed the vineyard since 2001 and has helped the transformation of the old Lagarde into a new a modern facility.
 Lucila currently overseas the exports of the winery and sits on the board of Wines of Argentina.